GM recalls over 3.4M pickups, SUVs to fix brake issues

 The recall covers the Chevrolet Silverado and GMC Sierra 1500, 2500 and 3500 pickups from the 2014 through 2018 model years.
 Also included are the Cadillac Escalade from 2015 to 2017, and the GMC Yukon and Chevy Suburban and Tahoe from 2015 through 2018.

-GM says a pump in the power-assist brakes can put out less vacuum power than needed, increasing stopping distance and the risk of a crash.
+GM says that as it ages, the pump in the power-assist brakes can put out less vacuum power than needed, increasing stopping distance and the risk of a crash.

-The recall comes after the National Highway Traffic Safety Administration began investigating in November of last year.
+The recall comes after the National Highway Traffic Safety Administration began investigating the problem in November of last year.

-Dealers will recalibrate the electronic brake control module.
+Dealers will recalibrate the electronic brake control module at no cost to customers.
 Owners were to be notified starting Sept.
 6.

 NHTSA, the government’s road safety agency, began investigating the problem last year after getting 111 complaints from owners of poor brake performance.
 At the time the agency had nine reports of crashes that had caused two injuries.